Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 We will pick you up from your hotel in Cusco.
 Then in our private transport, we will be driving you to the start point of the trek, Tambomachay.
 You will begin a full day hike from here for two hours to the first mountain pass.

 We will be reaching the top of Sacred Valley of Incas.
-From here you will get to see amazing views of the valley and Andes mountain range.
+From here you will get spectacular views of the valley and Snow capped Andes mountain range.

 Before lunch, we will be hiking in total for 4 hours, to the highest peak of the hike 4300 m – 14,107 ft.